awsdocs/vm-import-export-user-guide/doc_source/what-is-vmimport.md

 Consider the following services as you plan your migration to AWS:
 + You can use the Application Discovery Service to gather information about your data center, such as server utilization data and dependency mappings, so that you can view information about your workloads\.
 For more information, see the [Application Discovery Service User Guide](https://docs.aws.amazon.com/application-discovery/latest/userguide/)\.
-+ If you use VMware vSphere, Microsoft Hyper\-V, or Microsoft Azure, you can use AWS Server Migration Service \(AWS SMS\) to automate the migration of your virtual machines to AWS\.
-For more information, see the [AWS SMS User Guide](https://docs.aws.amazon.com/server-migration-service/latest/userguide/)\.
++ If you use VMware vSphere, Microsoft Hyper\-V, or Microsoft Azure, you can use AWS Application Migration Service to automate the migration of your virtual machines to AWS\.
+For more information, see the [Application Migration Service User Guide](https://docs.aws.amazon.com/mgn/latest/ug/what-is-application-migration-service.html)\.
 + If you use Microsoft Systems Center, you can use AWS Systems Manager for Microsoft SCVMM to import Windows VMs from SCVMM to Amazon EC2\.
 For more information, see [Import your virtual machine using AWS Systems Manager for Microsoft SCVMM](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/scvmm-import-vm.html) in the *Amazon EC2 User Guide for Windows Instances*\.